 Weaning piglets without any problems

 The piglet weaning period implies a change in environment and nutrition, and results in reduced intestinal function.
-This article describes the potential negative implications and what can be done about them through means of nutrition.
+This article describes the potential negative implications and what can be done about them by means of nutrition.

 Variation in Feed Intake after Weaning